A new method for flow-based network intrusion detection using the inverse Potts model: Introduction

 \section{Introduction}

 \IEEEPARstart{S}{ymantec's} Internet Security Threat Report \cite{symantec_internet_2019} points out a 56\% increase in the number of web attacks in 2019.
 Network scans, denial of service, and brute force attacks are among the most common threats.
-Such malicious activities threaten not only individuals, but also some collective organizations such as public health, financial, and government institutions.
-In this context, \acp{NIDS} play an important role as tools for identifying potential threats \cite{pradhan2020intrusion}.
+Such malicious activities threaten individuals and collective organizations such as public health, financial, and government institutions.
+In this context, \acp{NIDS} play an important role as tools for managing and identifying potential threats in the network \cite{pradhan2020intrusion}.

 There are two main approaches for \acp{NIDS} regarding the kind of data analyzed: packet-based and flow-based.
-In the former, deep packet inspection is performed, taking into account individual packet payloads as well as header information \cite{ring2019survey}.
+In the former, deep packet inspection is performed, taking into account individual packet payloads and header information \cite{ring2019survey}.
 In the latter, flows, \ie packet collections, are analyzed regarding their properties, \eg duration, number of packets, number of bytes, and source/destination port \cite{ring2019survey}.
-To perform classification in real-time, a massive volume of data must be analyzed, which makes deep packet inspection too costly to be applied regarding processing and energy consumption.
+To perform classification in real-time, a massive volume of data must be analyzed, making deep packet inspection too costly to be applied regarding processing and energy consumption.
 Since flow-based approaches can classify the whole traffic inspecting an equivalent to 0.1\% of the total volume, \acp{NIDS} based on flow analysis arise as good solutions for real-time traffic classification \cite{Sperotto2010}.
+Besides, with the advent of software-defined networking and the virtualization of network functions, distributed security systems can take advantage of the spread of \acp{NIDS} based on flow analysis to improve their security management across the network~\cite{Chica2020}.